A selection of questions frequently asked by users of ACLED data.

 A running log of the latest changes in the ACLED dataset.

-The ACLED Conflict Alert System (CAST) is a conflict forecasting visualization platform that predicts political violence events up to six months in the future for every country in the world.
+The ACLED Conflict Alert System (CAST) is a global prediction tool that forecasts the number of political violence events that will occur in each upcoming rolling-four-week period, for the next six periods, in every country around the world

 ACLED Trendfinder offers an array of interconnected tools for tracking patterns of political violence and protest.
 Using the visualization platform, you can identify important changes in political violence and protest across and within countries, situate this activity within historical contexts, and spot early warning signs.